rails/rails/guides/source/configuring.md

     * `:location` - The location of the sendmail executable.
 Defaults to `/usr/sbin/sendmail`.
     * `:arguments` - The command line arguments.
 Defaults to `-i -t`.

 * `config.action_mailer.raise_delivery_errors` specifies whether to raise an error if email delivery cannot be completed.
-It defaults to true.
+It defaults to `true`.

 * `config.action_mailer.delivery_method` defines the delivery method.
 The allowed values are `:smtp` (default), `:sendmail`, and `:test`.

-* `config.action_mailer.perform_deliveries` specifies whether mail will actually be delivered and is true by default.
+* `config.action_mailer.perform_deliveries` specifies whether mail will actually be delivered and is `true` by default.
 It can be convenient to set it to `false` for testing.

 * `config.action_mailer.default_options` configures Action Mailer defaults.
 Use to set options like `from` or `reply_to` for every mailer.
 These default to: